selfdriven-engagement/selfdriven-energy/docs/index.md

 - Provisioning
 - Economic Management / Sharing

+### Modes
+- Passive
+- Active

 ### Forms
-- Intelligence
+- Intelligence - the energy that organises against entropy.
 - Electrical
 - Communications
 - Economic

-### Modes
-- Passive
-- Active

 ### Communities
 - [Photos & Images](https://github.com/selfdriven-foundation/selfdriven-energy/tree/main/communities/images)
 - [Cardano Catalyst Proposals](/cardano-catalyst/)

+### Research
+- Intelligence as a form of organisational energy that counters the dispersive force of entropy.
+    - Is it all then just a matter of compute energy?

 ### Related
 - [selfdriven.fyi/energy](https://selfdriven.fyi/energy)